Homer and Apu: Plot

-At the Kwik-E-Mart, Apu is selling items to angry customers at outrageous prices as usual.
-Apu scribbles out the expiration date on a package of expired ham from 1989 and then lowers the price instead of throwing it out.
-Homer contracts food poisoning after eating the expired ham.
-When he recovers, Homer complains to Apu, who gives him a pair of five-pound buckets of expired shrimp to placate him, which he accepts and becomes ill again.
-While recovering at home, Homer sees the Channel 6 investigative news program Bite Back with Kent Brockman.
-Lisa suggests asking the show's producers to investigate the Kwik-E-Mart.
+Several customers at the Kwik-E-Mart become angry because of Apu's high prices on cheaply produced items.
+Apu lowers the price of a package of expired ham from 1989 instead of throwing it out.
+Homer purchases the expired ham, eats it, and contracts food poisoning.
+When he recovers, Homer complains to Apu, who gives him a pair of five-pound buckets of expired shrimp.
+Homer accepts the shrimp, eats it, and contracts food poisoning again.
+While Homer recovers, he and Lisa watch the investigative news program Bite Back with Kent Brockman.
+Lisa encourages Homer to ask the show's producers to investigate the Kwik-E-Mart.

 Kent gives Homer a giant novelty hat containing a spy camera to expose Apu for selling expired food.
-Homer panics and discards the hat after Apu mistakes its electronic buzzing sound for a bee, but the camera catches Apu dropping a hot dog on the floor and returning it to the roller grill.
+After Apu mistakes the camera's electronic buzzing sound for a bee, Homer becomes frightened and destroys the hat.
+However, the still-functional camera films Apu dropping a hot dog on the floor and returning it to the roller grill.
 Apu is fired by corporate headquarters — despite complying with their unsanitary food-handling policies — and is replaced by actor James Woods, who is doing research for a role in an upcoming film.

-When Apu arrives at the Simpsons' house, Homer thinks he is trying to strangle him, but Apu's posture is merely the traditional form of apology in the Indian village where he was born.
-Apu hopes to work off his karmic debt for selling Homer expired food by performing work for the Simpsons.
+Apu comes to the Simpsons' house, reaching out his arms as if to strangle Homer; however, Apu's posture is merely the traditional form of apology in the Indian village where he was born.
+Apu hopes to work off his karmic debt for selling Homer expired food by performing household chores for the Simpsons.
 At first, Homer is reluctant to accept Apu's help, but soon the family appreciates his dutiful behavior.

-Apu still misses his job at the Kwik-E-Mart, so Homer accompanies him to the head office in India.
-There they meet with the head of the Kwik-E-Mart corporation, who grants them only three questions.
-When Homer wastes the questions on inane banter, the man refuses to help Apu.
-This time an enraged Apu chokes Homer before they return home disappointed.
+After a few weeks, Apu declares he does not need the Kwik-E-Mart anymore; however, the family discovers Apu still deeply misses his old job.
+Homer, feeling guilty, accompanies Apu to the Kwik-E-Mart's head office in India.
+There, they meet with the head of the Kwik-E-Mart corporation, who grants them only three questions; however, Homer wastes the questions on inane banter.
+An enraged Apu chokes Homer, who thinks Apu is trying to apologize again.

-When Apu returns to the Kwik-E-Mart to "face his demons", a robber bursts into the store with a gun.
+When Apu returns to the Kwik-E-Mart to face his fears, a robber bursts into the store with a gun.
 He shoots at Woods, but Apu saves him by leaping in the bullet's path.
 At the hospital, Dr. Hibbert says Apu survived because the bullet ricocheted off another bullet lodged in his chest from a previous robbery.
-Grateful for Apu's heroism, Woods gives him his job back and leaves to "battle aliens on a faraway planet", which may or not be for his next movie.
+Grateful for Apu's heroism, Woods gives him his job back and leaves to "battle aliens on a faraway planet", which is implied to be a real-life situation rather than preparation for another movie.
+The Simpsons hug Apu; Homer then notices there is still time left in the episode, and the family hugs Apu again.